lsmith/yui3/src/eventx/README.md

     'available' for selectors that don't match any existing nodes is not supported.

-* `e.someProperty` isn't there?
+* `e.someProperty` isn't on your event facade?
 Try `e.get('someProperty')` or make sure the eventx-compat module is loaded.
 With the compat module, properties should be added to the event facade directly.

 * You tell me!
 I need to know what falls over so I can fix it.